 The consequences for our understanding of geological history are immense.
 They are equally immense for our understanding of cosmological history.
 For example, the rate at which stars go through their lifecycle may also be linked to c.
-Stars derive their energy primarily from thermonuclear fusion, whereby hydrogen atoms are fused together to make helium atoms and energy is released as a by-product.
-If a star has sufficient mass, the temperature in its interior will be high enough for helium atoms, in turn, to be fused into heavier elements, all the way up to iron. the rate of thermonuclear fusion depends on the strength of the atomic forces that resist fusion – the forces that keep apart positively charged protons and negatively charged electrons.
+Stars derive their energy primarily from thermonuclear fusion, whereby hydrogen atoms fuse together to make helium atoms and energy is released as a by-product.
+If a star has sufficient mass, the temperature in its interior will be high enough for helium atoms, in turn, to fuse together to make heavier elements, all the way up to iron.
+Apart from temperature, the rate of thermonuclear fusion depends on the strength of the atomic forces that resist fusion – the forces that keep apart positively charged protons and negatively charged electrons.
 On the basis of present rates, stellar ages can be up to billions of years.
 However, the strength of the forces that resist fusion depend on particle mass, and thus also on c.
 It may be, therefore, that the first stars to originate could have gone through their lifecycles much more quickly than those of comparatively recent origin.

 However, Sumner’s work has not been discussed in the literature and his apparent identification of a fundamental flaw in the interpretation of cosmic redshift has not been addressed.
 Without such discussion it is impossible to know whether he is correct or not.
-Redshift may not be a consequence of expanding space, but the true explanation remains elusive.
+Redshift may not be a consequence of expanding space.
+As of now, the true explanation remains elusive.